ledisdb/ledisdb/README.md

 # ledisdb

-Ledisdb is a high performance nosql like redis based on leveldb written by go.
-It's supports some advanced data structure like kv, list, hash and zset.
+Ledisdb is a high performance NoSQL like Redis based on LevelDB written by go.
+It supports some advanced data structure like kv, list, hash and zset, and may be alternative for Redis.

 ## Build and Install